eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Deep understanding of computer architecture at the CPU and system levels
 	- Understanding of VLSI design concepts and how they impact hardware and software architecture
 	- Ability to read HDLs such as Verilog/Chisel
++ skill set for Modeling and Simulations Lead:
+	- $220,000/yr - $300,000/yr
+	- Our mission is to radically reduce the cost of artificial intelligence.
+	- We are the world leaders in algorithm/hardware co-design for artificial intelligence.
+Our roadmap begins with products 100x better than GPUs and will ultimately deliver products that are many orders of magnitude more cost effective than what is available today.
+We will ultimately be able to put models the size of ChatGPT into chips the size of a thumbnail.
+	- As a Senior Engineer in Simulation and Modeling, you will collaborate with the software, architecture, and IC design teams to deliver high-performance software simulation tools that accurately model the functionality and performance of Rain’s hardware platform.
+These tools play a critical role in Rain’s internal software and hardware development efforts and will be deployed to end-users as part of the Rain SDK, allowing customers to experiment with Rain hardware early in the product development life cycle.
+Through your efforts, our simulation tools will be easy to use, extensible, and will deliver maximum performance without compromising accuracy.
+	- This is a remote role – you can work from anywhere in the United States.
+	- Develop functional and cycle-accurate simulators of Rain’s SoC design
+	- Collaborate with hardware architecture and IC design teams to ensure the simulation tools precisely match hardware behavior
+	- Design and implement validation strategies to ensure the hardware and simulation tools stay in sync
+	- Leverage open-source simulation tools and frameworks where appropriate
+	- Be responsive to the needs of internal and external stakeholders
+	- Consistently deliver high-quality, scalable, maintainable, and performant solutions
+	- Document code, tools, and APIs and participate in code and design review processes
+	- Mentor junior engineers and be a shining example of development best practices
+	- BS in Computer Science, Computer Engineering, or related fields
+	- 7+ years in industry with experience with a focus on software simulation tools and hardware design
+	- Excellent programming skills in C/C++ and SystemC
+	- Experience with performance profiling and optimization
+	- Track record of ownership of advanced software systems
+	- Strong communication skills, both written and verbal
+	- High degree of motivation and independence
+	- Ability to work successfully in a distributed and remote environment
+	- MS or PhD in Computer Science, Computer Engineering, or related fields
+	- Experience developing software simulators that model ML accelerators and/or SoC devices
+	- Experience with open-source simulation tools such as qemu or SAIL
+	- Experience working on AI/ML products or at AI/ML companies
+	- Familiarity with the RISC-V instructions set
+	- Experience with hardware bring-up and supporting early hardware test/debug